E-commerce

 GDPR

-Purpose, duration, legal basis: alignment with analytics and CRM.
+Purpose, retention period, legal basis: alignment with analytics and CRM.

 Dark traffic